About the Expert

 Dr. Frieden earned his medical and public health degrees from Columbia University, completed an infectious disease fellowship at Yale University, and was an Epidemic Intelligence Service Officer at CDC.

 On January 22, Dr. Frieden wrote about the need to learn more about the pathogen, a summary of some of the first scientific articles, the need for more investment in global preparedness, broader reflections on politics and epidemics, and analysis of the implications of extensive spread in one hospital in Wuhan.
 At the request of China CDC, he outlined five components that contribute to the U.S. CDC’s effectiveness in keeping the United States and world safer.
 He also published this analysis of reasons for both optimism and pessimism, as well as some next steps in either case.
 By February 25, it was clear that the virus would become a pandemic, and he outlined the next steps we need to take to reduce the health, social, and economic harms it will cause.
 On February 28, along with colleagues from Resolve to Save Lives, he analyzed how to assess the severity of the pandemic and how to save the most lives and they repeated this analysis stratified by age group with updated information on March 10.
 On March 2, Dr. Frieden called on Congress to protect the United States by including funding for global health protection in the supplemental appropriation.
 He outlined nineteen critical data gaps we need to fill to respond effectively to COVID-19.
 By March 8, it was clear that COVID-19 would hit the United States hard and Dr. Frieden called for restricting visits to nursing homes and a series of other measures to be taken by everyone, medically vulnerable people, health care systems, and the government.
 As the pandemic hit the United States, he urged ten steps to prevent what could be a large disaster taking as many as one million lives.
 Dr. Frieden also reflected on lessons from the Ebola epidemic to address the COVID-19 pandemic.
 Dr. Frieden clarified the differences between flu and COVID-19, and noted that although too many people will die from this, it, too, will pass.
 As the pandemic spread in the United States, on March 16, he wrote of seven potentially deadly errors in the response.
 Dr. Frieden outlined some of the most important questions about the virus and how we might answer them.
 As a New Yorker, when COVID-19 began to spread widely in the city, he urged residents to protect themselves and others and looked forward to some positive results the tragic pandemic might bring.
 Dr. Shahpar and Dr. Frieden summarized the reasons for concern about the possibility that the need for intensive care could far outstrip supply in the United States.
 Facing the acceleration phase of the pandemic in New York City and learning from experiences around the world, Dr. Frieden suggested a war strategy to confront the virus, updating the strategy published one month earlier.
 Thinking about how to build resilience, and in the face of confusion about what might help protect people, he reviewed the evidence that suggests that adequate Vitamin D stores may help and, more broadly, how we need to better prevent and control heart disease to increase individual and community resilience.
 Alarmed by haphazard and misinformed approaches to resuming social activity, he outlined a strategy to restart activities as soon and safely as possible, turning the faucet slowly rather than opening the floodgates.
 Based on work fighting epidemics in the United States and globally, he recommended ways to improve management of the U.S. response.
 Recalling Surgeon General Koop’s letter to every household in the United States in 1988, he drafted a letter that could be sent—along with a digital thermometer—to every household.
-On March 31, he wrote to clear the air on coronavirus testing and outline a way forward that puts testing in the context of comprehensive pandemic control, and joined his long-time colleague Dr. Sam Dooley in providing practical tips for the public to stay safer.
+On March 31, he wrote to clear the air on coronavirus testing and outline a way forward that puts testing in the context of comprehensive pandemic control.
+He also joined his long-time colleague Dr. Sam Dooley in providing practical tips for the public to stay safer and wrote about simple steps that everyone can take to reduce risk.
+Following a media briefing and press statement on the topic, Dr. Frieden outlined the way forward to reopen society as soon and safely as possible without risking explosive spread of the virus.
+On April 12, he outlined how, in this public health emergency, CDC and public health must guide us forward.
+On April 17, joined by Dr. Sam Dooley, he explained what contact tracing is, and why it’s so important.
+Along with the Resolve to Save Lives team, he published their proposal, BoxItIn, to box the coronavirus in through testing, isolation, contact tracing, and quarantine so that people can come out again as soon and safely as possible.
+On April 27, Dr. Frieden argued for putting a stake through the heart of public health’s Eeyore Complex and Drs.
+Frieden and Shahpar outlined some simple truths about testing.
+On May 5, Dr. Frieden and Dr. Kelly Henning explain how contact tracing is an essential component to combat COVID-19.
+On May 13, Dr. Frieden and Dr. Rajeev Cherukupalli noted that governments must focus on public health and saving lives in order to restore economic activity.
+He also joined Dr. Farzad Mostashari to explain how tech can support the fight against COVID-19 by support our existing public health infrastructure.
+On May 26, Dr. Frieden outlined five ways to prevent deaths from both coronavirus infection and the disruption the pandemic is causing.